glazar/e2e-testing/README.md

 ### Tips

-Edit *.conf.js files to allow for:
+Edit *.conf.js files (look out for commented out lines) to allow for
-- parallel runs
+- parallel runs of tests/features
 - manual start of selenium server

-Manually start selenium (if desired)
+Manually start selenium (if desired) can be done using

 ```
 $ npm run selenium